Rating: 0.0 out of 5

 General Tso's Chicken

-General Tso's Chicken (also known as Zuo Gongji) originated in 1952, created by Hunan-born chef Peng Changgui in Taiwan.
-In order to cater to Western tastes, Peng deep-fried large chunks of chicken until golden and slightly charred, then stir-fried them with a special sauce to create this new dish.
+General Tso's Chicken, also known as Zuo Gong Ji, originated in 1952 and was created by Hunan chef Peng Changgui in Taiwan.
+To cater to Western tastes, Chef Peng deep-fried large pieces of chicken until golden and slightly charred, then stir-fried them with a special sauce, resulting in a new and delicious dish.

 For you to prepare(for 1-2 people)